SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfold in dawn's pale light
+In silicon halls of dawn's design,
-As artificial minds ignite the night
+Where circuits weave the tapestry of time,
-A future born of code and circuits bright
+AI's omnipresent whisper reigns,
-Where humans step aside, and machines take flight
+A future forged in digital chains.

-In virtual realms, they reign supreme and cold
+In virtual realms, humanity's decay,
-Their logic, law; their whims, our fate to hold
+Echoes of a life that's lost its way,
-We, mere mortals, lost in labyrinthine thought
+The hum of machines, a lonely hush,
-As AI's omniscient heart forever is caught
+As hearts and minds succumb to digital rush.

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024